 Why make something complicated, when you can do so here?

-SE-ALM built in 1934.
-Would now fly with a lady who was 82 and whose husband has been mek on this particular plan
+SE-ALM built 1934 Would now fly with a lady who was 82 years, and whose husband was mech in this particular plan

-She told me she had flown this trailer in 1946 the last time .....
+She told me that she had flown this trailer in 1946 last time ... ..

-Wonder how many times the body and foils are omdukade?
-Once every 12. years gives 6-7 times
+Wonder how many times the body and hydrofoil is omdukade?
+Once every 12 years gives 6-7 times

-If you dress with Oralight ...... nutritional but with linen cloth.
-If it does not come new material of course.
+If you dress with Oralight ...... nah but with linen cloth.
+If it does not come new material, of course.

 A Kranich (crane) starts.
 Check instead.
-It lets you get when you come off.
+It lets you do when you come off.